islamshaheb/Covid_19/README.md

 # Covid_19
 A project to show Covid-19 affected people in the world.
-Here we have some specific features to show data of Covid-19 affected person in Bangladesh district wise and someone can post comment and one can reply and edit that thing.
+Here we have some specific features to show data of Covid-19 infected person in Bangladesh district wise and someone can post their thought and able to do comment and edit their shared post.
+Someone can comment/like/share those posts if they have accounts and logged in.
+We collect all the news related to Covid-19 from the different popular online newspapers in Bangladesh and shown them on a single page.
+For that reason, No one needs to go to every newspaper's site to read Covid-19 related news.
+Just go to our website and read all articles on a single page.

-Now download full repo in your local machine and run those cammands.
+If you want to run this project in your local machine download full repo in your local machine and run those cammands.

 For installing Django use

 `pip install django`